blanford-fox-2016/lil-twitter/README.md

 # Spreader

 Inspired by Twitter, Spreader is a simple micro-blogging platform that's really easy to use.
-Spreader is build with :
-* Express
-* MongoDB
-* JQuery
-* Bootstrap

 ## Mockup
 ```